comboshreddies/kubectl-tks/README.md

 ```
 you will get list of scripts with their info , scripts that are available in sequence.json file

-If you want to use some other sequence.json you can always use -f other_sequence_file.json
+If you want to use some other sequence.json you can always use -f other_sequence_file.json do:

-Do
 ```console
 kubectl tks list
 ```
 for more details on what can be listed.

-Currently we know for following OP_ comands:
+Up to now we have seen following OP_ commands:
 OP_INFO line is used as information printed when tks list scripts is called
 OP_TERMINATE terminates tmux session
 OP_ATTACH attached to tmux session
-Check also answer below for question Q: What other OP_ commands are available ?
+Check also the answer below for question Q: What other OP_ commands are available ?

 ### sequence.json - shortcuts

-If you get tired of writing full kubectl line every time you can use shortcuts.
+If you get tired of writing a full kubectl line every time you can use shortcuts.

 If there are parts of scripts that you use that are frequently repeated instead of
 ```console